Frank Fay (comedian): Film

+Radio

+Fay had his own radio program, debuting in 1941.
+The variety show was broadcast on NBC Red.

 Later career

-Fay made a brief screen comeback in 1943 for the low-budget Monogram Pictures.
+Frank Fay made a brief screen comeback in 1943 for the low-budget Monogram Pictures.
 He was teamed with comedian Billy Gilbert for a series of wartime comedies, but walked out after the opener, Spotlight Scandals.
 Fay was replaced by another comedian more congenial to Gilbert, Shemp Howard.

-In 1944, Antoinette Perry cast Fay to star in Harvey, about an alcoholic and his friend Harvey, an invisible rabbit, which was his last success.
+In 1944, Antoinette Perry cast Fay to star in the play Harvey, about an alcoholic and his friend Harvey, an invisible rabbit, which was his last Broadway success.